Can You Terminate Parental Rights in Oregon?

 You can, however, effectively remove yourself from your child’s life.
 If that’s the choice you want to make.

-In this situation, you must continue to pay any child support ordered by the court.
+In this situation, you still must continue to pay any child support ordered by the court.

 Though you may be compelled to participate financially, you can forgo any other involvement in your child’s life.
 This includes visitation, decision making, and more.
 In this manner, you remove yourself without actually having to sign away parental rights.